rebootoio/vaxiin-sandbox/README.md

 Go to the [latest release](https://github.com/rebootoio/vaxctl/releases/latest), download the binary and place it in a directory you have in your `PATH`

 ### Server & Handler

+Start by cloning this repository, and then select one of these options:
 <details>
 <summary>Docker Compose</summary>